marduk191/Diffusion_model_fp8_learned_rounding_GUI/README.md

 - **Early Stopping**: Aggressive convergence detection to reduce processing time

 ## Requirements
+You can run this with your comfyui venv, or install the base requirements below:

 - PyTorch with FP8 support (`torch.float8_e4m3fn`)
 - safetensors